 The Student Academic Consulting Center (SACC) mainly consists of Baruch students who have walked your steps before you; they truly understand what you’re experiencing and can knowledgeably assist you with your needs.
 We also have faculty members who work with us to assure that our services are of the highest quality.
 Our staff is part of a team that values the voice and contribution of every Baruch student who visits our center — that means you — and they are committed to helping others toward reaching their full potential.
 Please visit us as soon as the semester begins so that you can get all the help that you need, and remember, we’re free of charge.
 We look forward to helping you and encourage you to check out our Tutorial Services page for more specific info. http://www.baruch.cuny.edu/sacc/index.html

 The Center for Academic Advisement is dedicated to assisting all Baruch undergraduates in taking ownership of their educational experiences.
-We endeavor to guide the students in making responsible choices towards achieving their educational, career and personal goals from orientation to graduation and beyond. http://www.baruch.cuny.edu/advisement/
+We endeavor to guide the students in making responsible choices toward achieving their educational, career, and personal goals from orientation to graduation and beyond. http://www.baruch.cuny.edu/advisement/

 - School of Public Affairs Career Services (Marxe School of Public and International Affairs)